 5. Yin style exercise

 There are different styles of exercise in Eastern traditions.
-Exercise such as tai chi, qi gong and yoga that build the energy of the body.
-Yoga such as restorative, yin yoga or nidra yoga are styles that are nurturing and nourishing.
+Exercise such as tai chi, qi gong and yoga build the energy of the body.
+Yoga, such as restorative, yin yoga or nidra yoga are styles that are nurturing and nourishing.
 The same is true for many breathing practices such as Daoist breathing and pranayama.

 Kickstart your fertility in 7 Days

-If you’re interested to learn more about powerful, practical ways to improve your fertility, naturally, check out our new 7 day course, ‘Kickstart your Fertility in 7 Days’.
+If you’re interested to learn more about powerful, practical ways to improve your fertility, naturally, check out our 7 day course, ‘Kickstart your Fertility in 7 Days’.

 This course is an essential foundation to creating a healthy, balanced body and mind for fertility, and beyond.

 You’ll learn a powerful 5 minute daily routine, that’s simple and easy, so that anyone can do it.
-Follow step-by-step, over 7 days, to naturally restore your balance and rejuvenate your fertility.
+Follow it step-by-step, over 7 days, to naturally restore your balance and rejuvenate your fertility.